Steven-Grevera/ENC4265/manual.md

 Voice: Determines the voice for certain speaking apparitions but is mostly used as dialogue for cinematics or interactions with characters.

-Footsteps: Determines the sound of your footsteps in game if you wish to hear them.
+Footsteps: Determines the sound of your footsteps in the game if you wish to hear them.

-Environmental Sounds: This value determines the atmospheric sounds  that can exist in corridors such as water style effects in levels that exist with them.
+Environmental Sounds: This value determines the atmospheric sounds that can exist in corridors, such as water-style effects at levels that exist within them.

 # General Game Mechanics
  ![image](https://github.com/user-attachments/assets/20c50b62-9a3b-43ba-88d0-417534ce5877)